When you’re running an agency, you know you’ll hear from prospective clients with what I call “big dreams and small budgets.”

 Option 2: Refer them to someone else… and get them on your email list.

-When I took sales calls at a web agency, I’d ask prospects about their project, and then soon volunteer, “Our website projects start at $5,000.
-Most of our projects are $15,000 to $30,000 but they can run to $100,000 or more.”
-And then I’d shut up and let them react to the price range.
+When I did initial sales calls at a digital agency, I’d ask prospects about their goals, and then soon volunteer, “Our website projects start at $10,000.
+Most of our projects are $30-60,000 but they can run to $200,000 or more.”
+And then I’d stop talking and let them react to the price range.

 Sometimes they’d say, “That’s what I expected.”
 If so, excellent—we’d continue along.

-1) Have a minimum price, and make sure everyone prospect-facing employee knows it.
-It can be any amount.
+1) Have a minimum price, and make sure every prospect-facing employee knows it.
 And if you do different types of work, it can vary.
-Maybe your web development minimum is $50K, but you’ll do entry-level logo design for $1K, and your SEO retainers start at $3,000 a month.
+Maybe your web development minimum is $75K, but you’ll do entry-level logo design for $10K, and your SEO retainers start at $7,000 a month.

-2) Have a list of trusted people you can refer callers to.
+2) Have a list of trusted firms for referring prospects.
 This is where your networking comes in handy.
-You should be doing regular meetings with freelancers and owners of up-and-coming agencies.
-Most referrals tends to flow one-way (from big agency to small agency) but I’ve seen a few cases where the small agency heard from a prospect with a huge client and opted to pass it along to the bigger agency rather than try to handle it themselves.
+You and your leadership team ideally do regular meetings with freelancers and owners of up-and-coming agencies.
+Most referrals tends to flow one-way (from big agency to small agency) but I’ve seen a few cases where the small agency referred a deal to the bigger agency.

 3) Ask low-budget prospects to join your email list so you can stay in touch.
 Things can change.
-And even if they don’t… their being a subscriber doesn’t cost you anything, since you’re writing the email anyway.
+And even if they don’t… their being a subscriber doesn’t cost you anything, since your team is writing and sending the email anyway.
 And they’ll think positively of you if they meet someone else who’d be a match.
-Plus karma.

 Be kind: Small budgets are relative